 There isn't much that's new in Moulmein, but here are a few exceptions.

 The waterfront road (Strand Road, as in Rangoon) stretches for a few blocks like this--with the occasional gap where you can see the original house type.
 One such gap is just to the middle of the frame.

-Farther along the same strip.
-A bit like parts of San Francisco from the '50s.
+Farther along the same strip there are houses that look like parts of San Francisco from the '50s.

 Moulmein University was closed down tight--those students are just trouble--but it had an air-conditioned and staffed computer lab.

 * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * The Philippines * Poland * Portugal * Senegal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *